-Action Plan Steps and (shaded) Implementation Measures & Expected Outcomes FY FY 2014 FY FY FY FY FY FY f.
-Actions to encourage the inclusion of public transportation in opportunity areas of the 2013 2014 2015 2016 2017 2018 2019 2020 region: i.
+Action Plan Steps and (shaded) Implementation Measures & Expected Outcomes FY 2013 FY 2014 FY 2015 FY 2016 FY 2017 FY 2018 FY 2019 FY 2020 i.
 Encourage entities engaged in transportation planning to involve housing agencies, housing advocates and developers of affordable housing in their planning and policy development processes, including obtaining their comments on specific programs, initiatives and policies released by local, state and federal transportation agencies and on funding strategies. ii.
 Encourage coordination between transportation and housing agencies to more effectively align housing and transportation investments and resources and to reflect both state and federal policies that are requiring more integrated approaches to community revitalization and development.
 Outcome: Worked with MTA, local transit agencies, and Vehicles for Change to conduct five informational discussions with local housing agencies, housing advocates, and developers of affordable housing on transit planning, funding, and policy development processes.
 Included in sessions information on route and schedule planning cycles for MTA and local transit agencies, yearly capital and operating budget schedule, and federally-required regional planning processes.
 Also included information on fair housing for transportation planners and agencies.
 O Held discussions with local housing agencies in four of five local HUD entitlement jurisdictions.
 Scheduled fifth discussion in Harford County O Held discussion with ABCD Network.
-Offered discussions to Maryland Affordable Housing Coalition and Baltimore Regional Housing Campaign.
-Outcome: Held discussion in Harford County; compiled notes & feedback from all discussions ✓ √ Outcome: Continued routine interaction through discussions at Housing Committee regarding recommendation language for Regional Housing Plan/Fair Housing Equity Assessment.
-Final report includes recommendation that transit service better connect job seekers to job centers. √ √ √ Outcome: List of interested housing agencies, advocates and developers compiled and submitted to relevant transportation planning agencies, such as MTA, Md.
-Dept. of Transportation (MDOT), and BMC, for notice of opportunities to be involved in and/or comment on planning processes and policy development. √ Expected outcome: Participation by housing stakeholders not previously included in transportation planning and policy development processes. • • • •
+Offered discussions to Maryland Affordable Housing Coalition and Baltimore Regional Housing Campaign. ✓ Outcome: Held discussion in Harford County; compiled notes & feedback from all discussions ✓ Outcome: Continued routine interaction through discussions at Housing Committee regarding recommendation language for Regional Housing Plan/Fair Housing Equity Assessment.
+Final report includes recommendation that transit service better connect job seekers to job centers. √ √ Outcome: List of interested housing agencies, advocates and developers compiled and submitted to relevant transportation planning agencies, such as MTA, Md.
+Dept. of Transportation (MDOT), and BMC, for notice of opportunities to be involved in and/or comment on planning processes and policy development. √ Briefing of Housing Committee in October 2016 by then-MTA planning director Kevin Quinn re: proposed BaltimoreLink bus line changes, followed by discussion ✓ Expected outcome: Participation by housing stakeholders not previously included in transportation planning and policy development processes. • • •